If you like sightseeing and love beer, the roman city of Winchester is perfect.

 At the end of Abbey Passage, turn left down Colebrook Street.
 Follow the road left around the bend at the bottom of the road and then nip into Scott Garden, which overlooks the River Itchen.

 Take the steps down onto the pathway and go right.
-This picturesque area beside the river and the surviving remnant of the city’s Roman wall is known as The Weirs or Wolvesey Slips.
+This picturesque area beside the river s known as The Weirs or Wolvesey Slips.

 Follow the river until it disappears under a converted warehouse.
 Go left here over the river and you’ll see the next pub, the Black Boy, about halfway up the hill in front of you.